ajitesh16/disaster-management-portal/README.md

 # Disaster Management System 🌍

-A web application designed to streamline disaster reporting, response coordination, and resource management in real-time.
+A web application designed to streamline disaster reporting, response coordination, and resource management.

 ## 🎯 Purpose
 This system bridges the gap between citizens and disaster response teams by providing: